 Good choices for yard trees in Virginia include the crabapple and flowering dogwood, both with pretty spring blooms.
 The crape myrtle provides shade and gorgeous late summer flowers, while the Japanese maple has eye-catching red foliage in the fall.

 When picking a planting spot for a new tree, be sure to choose a location based on what it will become in 10 or 20 years.
 Size can be deceiving!
 Check the tag of that cute little sapling or, better yet, google it.
 You'll not only find out its growth potential, but you can also learn a lot about those not-so-cute qualities, like the invasive root systems, flammable foliage, and messy saps, seeds, and fruit!

 Be sure to pick a healthy tree and plant it with ample room to grow.
-As trees age and get taller, they become more susceptible to being uprooted by wind.
-Trees with non-invasive root systems might be less likely to interfere with sidewalks, sewers, or your home, but can be more prone to falling from severe weather, including your neighbor's house and property.
+As trees age and get taller, they become more susceptible to being uprooted by the wind.
+Trees with non-invasive root systems might be less likely to interfere with sidewalks, sewers, or your home but can be more prone to falling from severe weather, including your neighbor's house and property.

 That means the maximum growth potential, in feet, should be the planting distance from your home and other structures.

 Once you've done a good job of selecting, planting, and taking care of your trees, the rest is the fun part.
 They're sure to bring your family years of enjoyment, and your home insurance is there to keep your home protected.